lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 This is necessary whenever the valence-core partitioning changes.

-It is not necessary for the tutorial, but the output of **lmfa**{: style="color: blue"} provides some useful information.

 <div onclick="elm = document.getElementById('lmfaoutput'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-Click here for a description of lmfa output.</div>
+Click here for a description of lmfa output (it is not necessary to complete the tutorial).</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="lmfaoutput">{:/}

 ~~~